datastax/astrapy/README.md

 for up to 3 new databases, possibly both on prod and dev, and uses specific env vars, as can be seen on `tests/idiomatic/integration/test_admin.py`.

+Vectorize tests are confined in `tests/vectorize_idiomatic` and are run separately.
+A separate set of credentials is required to do the full testing: refer to `tests/.vectorize.env.template` for the complete listing, including the secrets that should be added to the database beforehand, through the UI.

 Should you be interested in testing the "core" modules, moreover, this is also something for you to run manually (do that if you touch "core"):